How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Safety Predictor Family

 \subsection{Conformal Calibration for Chance Predictors}

 To turn a label predictor \labelpred into a chance predictor \chancepred, we take its normalized softmax outputs and perform post-hoc calibration~\cite{guo_calibration_2017,zhang_mix-n-match_2020}.
-On a separate calibration dataset $\dataset_c$, we hyperparameter-tune over state-of-the-art post-hoc calibration techniques: temperature scaling, logistic calibration, beta calibration, histogram binning, isotonic regression, ensemble of near isotonic regression (ENIR), and Bayesian binning into quantiles (BBQ).
+On a held-out calibration dataset $\dataset_c$, we hyperparameter-tune over state-of-the-art post-hoc calibration techniques: temperature scaling, logistic calibration, beta calibration, histogram binning, isotonic regression, ensemble of near isotonic regression (ENIR), and Bayesian binning into quantiles (BBQ).
 By selecting the model that has minimum ECE, we can get calibrated softmax values $\chancepred(y_i)$.
-Furthermore, to ensure that samples are spread evenly across bins to support our statistical guarantees, we perform \emph{adaptive binning} as defined below to construct a validation dataset $\dataset_v$.
+Furthermore, to ensure that samples are spread evenly across bins to support our statistical guarantees, we perform \emph{adaptive binning} as defined below to construct a validation dataset $\dataset_v$, on which we obtain our guarantees.

 \begin{definition}[Adaptive binning] Given a dataset \dataset, split $\dataset$ into $Q$ bins $\{B_{j}\}_{j=1}^{Q}$ by a constant count of samples, $ \lfloor |\dataset|/Q \rfloor $ each.
 The resulting $\{B_{j}\}_{j=1}^{Q}$ is a \emph{binned dataset}. \end{definition}